TomReidNZ/Narrative_CIFAR10/README.md

 I enjoyed the challenge of creating a small high-performance model from scratch.
 In industry, my usual approach to this would be to find the largest pre built model that would fit the requirements (< 1 million parameters and under 20ms inference time) and use transfer learning to limit time spent on the task, with minimal tuning.

-I chose to build out from a very simple network to show more details of what I consider a modern approach to ML problems - Rapid testing of hypotheses which leverage the latest tools and techniques.
+I chose to build out from a very simple network to show what I consider a modern approach to ML problems - Rapid testing of hypotheses which leverage the latest tools and techniques.
 I wanted to avoid the approach of building a safe model and running 75+ epochs to produce a good result, although that would have taken a lot less time!

 **The final model has over 87% accuracy on the 10th epoch.** This is without a lot of fine tuning and experimentation.
 To improve on this, I would next try a ResNet 18 or 20 structure with data augmentation, with and without transfer learning.